voxit1512/Tef6686/README.md

 TEF6686 lithio 1.02 patch 2.22 AM FM XDR-GTK 1.0
   by VoXiTPro
   changes:
   all warnings are removed  (unsigned int to signed int did go wrong) Filters are now switchable
   Stereo on/off
-  AM/FM now switchable
   Signal measurement improvements
-  Keep filter (to do) and frequency settings when switching from AM to FM / FM to AM Default and Improved settings are now like the datasheet
+  Keep filter (to do) and frequency settings when switching from AM to FM / FM to AM Settings are now from Eustake (marsel90)
+  AGC is now switchable (Only for FM, AM to do)

   Special thanks to Konrad Kosmatka, author of the original version for Sony XDR-F1HD https://fmdx.pl/xdr-i2c/